INNO-MAKER/DAC-PRO-HAT/readme.md

 ### 8.Support For Raspberry Pi5

-Currently needed to do as below steps to use DAC Pro under Raspberry Pi 5.
+It works fine on Pi5 currently, just follow the operation steps for each system as outlined above.
+However, there were issues in certain kernel versions (2-3 versions) shortly after the release of Pi5.
+If you absolutely need to use these intermediate versions, please follow the steps below：

-1.Download the matched dtbo file for your system from our GitHub link
+1. Download the matched dtbo file for your system from our GitHub link

-2.Use a card reader on your computer to open the TF card that has already been flashed with the system."
+2. Use a card reader on your computer to open the TF card that has already been flashed with the system.

-3.Copy and replace the corresponding dtbo file in the **overlays** folder within the **boot** drive.
+3. Copy and replace the corresponding dtbo file in the **overlays** folder within the **boot** drive.

-4.Save and exit the TF card, then follow the above setup steps to configure the audio output driver for normal use.
+4. Save and exit the TF card, then follow the above setup steps to configure the audio output driver for normal use.